mailsac/mailsac-examples/services/forwarding/forwarding.rst

 Catch-All Domain Forwarding Addresses
 -------------------------------------
-A :ref:`Catch-All email address <doc_catchall>` can receive all the mail for your custom domain that is hosted on Mailsac, and optionally forward it to another address.
-Catch-All inboxes are just an asterisk and the domain, like \*@example.com.
+A :ref:`Catch-All email address <doc_catchall>` can receive all the mail for a custom domain, and optionally forward it to another address or service ( Webhook, Websocket, or Slack Webhook).
+A Catch-All address is a private address which in the format `*@example.com`.

 Slack Email Forwarding